Chef Dennis

 If you love pork as much as I do, check out my Oven Roasted Rack of Pork.
 It’s amazingly delicious and easy to make.

-Ingredients to make Smothered Pork Chops
+• Recipe: Smothered Pork Chops

-Ingredients to make recipe
+Ingredients required to make the recipe prepared on the countertop.

-seasoned pork chops on white cutting board.
+Seasoned pork chops on white cutting board.

 • Generously season both sides of the pork chops with salt, black pepper, sweet paprika, and garlic powder.